hashicorp/vault/website/source/intro/getting-started/acl.html.md

 multiple backends.
 Any mounted auth backend must map identities to these core policies.

-Use the `vault path-help` system with your auth backend to determine how the mapping is done, since it is specific to each backend.
+We use the `vault path-help` system with your auth backend to determine how the mapping is done, since it is specific to each backend.
 For example, with GitHub, it is done by team using the `map/teams/<team>` path: